tinegachris/course_zephyr_rtos_rpi_4b/docs/chapter_01_course_introduction/README.md

 ---

-**Ready to begin?** Continue to Chapter 2 where you'll discover what Zephyr RTOS is, why it's the ideal choice for modern embedded systems development, and complete your hands-on development environment setup.
+**Ready to begin?** [Continue to Chapter 2](../chapter_02_introduction_to_zephyr/README.md), where you'll discover what Zephyr RTOS is, why it's the ideal choice for modern embedded systems development, and complete your hands-on development environment setup.